cerner/terra-core/packages/terra-list/docs/ListSubsection.md

 The list subsection component provides the ability to display subsection headers and collapse a subsection within a logical group.
 The list subsection will render as a flat list.

-The subsection should not be used within a virtualized component, such as the infinite list, as it will not work.
-If a subsection style of display is desired, simply consume the ListSubsectionHeader directly.

 ## Usage

 ```jsx